Best OBS Studio Settings for Live Streaming [2024 Update]

 streamlabs obs live streaming software

-Streamlabs OBS is a free and open-source streaming software designed for stream layout editing, replay buffer, selective recording, and remote streaming control.
+Streamlabs OBS is a free and open-source streaming software similar to OBS Studio.
+It’s designed for stream layout editing, replay buffers, selective recording, and remote streaming control.

 You can also invite guests to join your live streams through the Collab Cam feature.
 It enables you to bring much-needed engagement to your streams, with the free plan permitting 1 guest, while the paid plan allows up to 11 guests or cameras.
 Streamlabs OBS also offers lots of customizable transitions and overlay themes that you can add to your live stream to change its look.